pollenium/bramble/Readme.md

 ### `MISSIVE`s

-A `MISSIVE` is a message sent between two `CLIENT`s on the pollenium network.
+A `MISSIVE` is a message sent between two `CLIENT`s on the Bramble network.
 Each `MISSIVE` contains the following:

 | Field              | Length  | Description                                    |
 | ------------------ | ------- | ---------------------------------------------- |